Thursday, October 22, 2015

 That's truly what makes Noel's rapid ascension so unique.

-The coach implored Noel to pursue the game with a serious approach.
+Several local area Miami AAU coaches took note of the kid.
+They implored Noel to pursue the game with a serious approach.

-Noel, who averaged 14 points and eight boards at McArther High School last season, is currently sifting through a variety of offers across the country.
+Noel, who averaged 14 points and eight boards at McArther High School last season, is currently sifting through a variety of offers from across the country.

 Call him a late bloomer, call him a quick learner.